MicrosoftDocs/defender-docs/defender-for-iot/set-up-sites.md

 ms.topic: how-to
 ---

-# Set up a new site
+# Set up a site

-In this article, you learn how to set up a new site in the Site security page.
-Microsoft Defender for IoT uses *sites* as the basis for grouping devices that are located in an operation environment at a particular physical location, such as a factory building.
-Defender for IoT uses the MDE agent to identify and locate OT and all other devices at the same location.
-Defender for IoT adds these devices to the Device inventory, so it's recommended that you know the IP address of at least one OT device.
+In this article, you learn how to set up a site in the Site security page.
+Microsoft Defender for IoT in the Defender portal uses *sites* as the basis for grouping devices that are located in an operation environment at a particular physical location, such as a factory building.
+Defender for IoT uses the Microsoft Defender for Endpoints agent to identify and locate operational technology(OT) devices and all other devices at the same physical location.
+Defender for IoT adds these devices to the Device inventory, so it's recommended that you know the IP address of at least one OT device that is discovered by the Defender for Endpoints agent.

 The Site security page gives the security team an overview of the most important security issues affecting your network and their business impact.
 This information lets the security team make quick, highly informed decisions to prioritze and organize their response to security problems more effectively.